Nuitka/Nuitka/Developer_Manual.rst

 Use of Standard Python ``__doc__`` Strings
 ==========================================

-Every class and every method **must be documented** via the standard Python delimiters (``""" ... """``) in the usual way.
+Every class and every method should be documented via the standard Python delimiters (``""" ... """``) in the usual way.

 Special ``doxygen`` Anatomy of ``__doc__``